 Our Hospice offers services, including The Radiance Technique®, Therapeutic Touch®, and Reiki.

-Using multiple vans and a group of dedicated volunteers, The Hospice’s Fairley Family Transportation Program provides more than 9,000 rides per year to people in Windsor and Essex County.
+Using multiple vans and a group of dedicated volunteers, The Hospice’s Fairley Family Transportation Program provides to people across Windsor and Essex County.

 Our volunteer drivers are happy to assist Hospice patients with transportation to and from Hospice programs and services, as well as other medical appointments.
 All of our rides are offered at no cost.